lightbend/akka-cluster-orchestration-example/README.md

 # Akka Cluster Tooling Example

+This project is an example for [Lightbend Reactive Platform Tooling](https://developer.lightbend.com/docs/reactive-platform-tooling/latest/).

 This is a very simple [Akka Cluster](https://doc.akka.io/docs/akka/snapshot/cluster-usage.html) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/scala/http/) application.
 Its main purpose is to show how you can build a similar application and take advantage of the [Platform Tooling](https://s3-us-west-2.amazonaws.com/rp-tooling-temp-docs/home.html)